dfordebarati/voting_dapp/README.md

 - **Blockchain**: Edu Chain (testnet), Solidity
 - **Smart Contracts**: Voting Contract with features such as voting, vote count, and tracking voters to ensure security and fairness in the election process.

+## Contract Address

+The deployed contract address on the **Edu Chain testnet** is: 0x254ef2Dea3D1C666B8edf083865d5CEC931D5F43

+You can use this address to interact with the contract on the testnet.
+Make sure to configure your project to use this address by adding it to your `.env` file as follows:

+NEXT_PUBLIC_CONTRACT_ADDRESS=0x254ef2Dea3D1C666B8edf083865d5CEC931D5F43

 ## Getting Started

 To run the development server, follow these steps: